 And, we’ll make slight adjustments to Hue, Saturation and Brightness to make images “pop” on the screen.

 You can also take sourced photography, and adapt and tailor it to better fit the brand identity on your website.
-So for example, using colour blends and gradients that match the colour you use in other parts of your branding, is a great way to build a more consistent set of brand assets on your website.
+So for example, using colour blends and gradients which match the colour in other parts of your branding, is a great way to build a more consistent use of colour on your website.

 Photoshop for marketing - Advertising

 Advertising is obviously another activity where photography and imagery plays an important role.